pozi/PoziConnectConfig/South Gippsland/README.md

 Building unit type has unit for all small unit like houses. not all have a unit number some have there own number on private roads (common property).

 ### to fix

-Street address of OFF, CNR in bulding name feild to be moved to location desc feild

-Crown Portions fix
+Crown Portions fix tpklpaparc = 47386 in lpacrwn table. portion listed in text along with allotment.

-Remove plan type of AG from council parcels list

 ### FIXED

+--- Remove plan type of AG from council parcels list

+--- Street address of OFF, CNR in bulding name feild to be moved to location desc feild

 --- Lot numbers with no plan number to be moved over to allotment field